35 Remarkable Books by Female BIPOC Authors

 A Read With Jenna Pick for February 2022

-I absolutely loved this book which is a story about love, family, and acceptance.
+I absolutely loved this contemporary fiction which is a story about love, family, and acceptance.
 It captured me from the first page with the story and the writing.

 When Eleanor Bennett dies, she leaves a voice recording for her two children Benny and Byron.
 She wants to tell them things about her life that she could not say when she was alive.

 While listening to their mother’s story, Byron and Benny learn about their mother, their family, and themselves.
 They try to piece their relationship back together.
-The novel looks at everyone’s life in the present and in the past.
+The novel looks at everyone’s life in the present and in the past, but in its essence, is a book about motherhood.

 There is a secondary character who is also a professional swimmer, making this a perfect story for our books about women in sports.